Can I gift my house to a family member for free?

 Below are a few examples of fees and charges that may apply when you are transferring or gifting property within your family:

-- Legal fees.
-You might also want to have a lawyer oversee the property transfer and have them draw up contracts or transfer documents with title details, the value and determined ‘price’ of the property, and personal details for both parties.
+Legal fees.
+You should have a conveyancer or solicitor oversee the property transfer and have them draw up contracts or transfer documents with title details, the value and determined price of the property, as well as personal details for both parties.
 These legal documents can be used in case the validity of the property transfer is ever questioned.
-These may be referred to as ‘probate fees’.

-How to avoid fees and charges when transferring property
+Can you avoid fees and charges when transferring property?

 - Receive no money for your property